johnhm22/tailwind-variants/README.md

-## Getting Started
+## Intro
-A NextJS starter template to assist when starting a new NextJS project
+A few lines of code to try out the [Tailwind Variants](https://www.tailwind-variants.org/docs/introduction) library